jbostoen/itop-jb-report-generator/documentation.md

 		return [
 			'type' => $sView,
 			'template' => 'ticket.html'
-			// Some actions which are supported by default (if no 'action' key is specified, it will just render a HTML template):
+			// Some actions which are supported by default (if no 'action' key is specified, it will just render a HTML template).
-			// 'action' => 'show_pdf',
+			// They include show_pdf (renders in browser unless browser is configured to download the file), download_pdf, attach_pdf (adds as attachment to the iTop object)
-			// 'action' => 'download_pdf',
+			'action' => 'show_pdf',
 		];
 	}